suriya030/MAE-DDPM-GravitationalLensing/README.md

 # Google summer of code evaluation test

-I am interested in contributing to the following projects,
+I am interested in contributing to the following DeepLense projects,
 1) Diffusion Models for Gravitational Lensing Simulation
 2) Foundational model for Gravitational lensing